stackpress/lib/docs/Exception.md

 An ErrorResponse object with all exception details.

-### Converting to JSON
+### 3.5.
+Converting to JSON

-The following example shows how to convert the exception to JSON.
+The following example shows how to convert the exception to a formatted JSON string.

 ```typescript
 const json = exception.toJSON();